j50n/deno-dijkstras-algorithm/README.md

 A pretty good implementation of Dijkstra's shortest-path algorithm for Deno.

-If you ever run into a problem that can be represented as a graph where the solution has something to do with finding the shortest path between nodes, this algorithm is magical.
-It is well worth the time to learn how to use it.
+If you ever run into a problem that can be represented as a graph where the solution has something to do with finding the shortest path between nodes, this algorithm is nothing short of magical.
+It is well worth the time to learn how to use it, even if you don't really understand how the algorithm works.

 This implementation of Dijkstra'a algorithm is able to process large in-memory graphs.
 It will perform reasonably well even when the number of edges is in the millions.
 The performance is `O(n*log(n))`.